SPITFIRE AUDIO KEPLER ORCHESTRA – HARMONIC MOTION

 Welcome to Music Nation.
 This week we are diving headlong into Spitfire Audio’s latest title, Kepler Orchestra.
-Though new libraries have lately been coming thick and fast from the English developer, Kepler Orchestra promises a rather innovative retooling of the popular EVO Grid system.
+Though new libraries have lately been coming thick and fast from Spitfire, Kepler Orchestra promises a rather innovative retooling of the popular EVO Grid system.

 Spitfire Audio are quickly becoming one of the most prolific developers of sample libraries in the market, with a major release almost every month.
 Kepler Orchestra goes in a rather left-field direction this time, following the recent trend of adverse EVO Grid titles.

-Kepler Orchestra is a Kontakt 5 based sample library usable in both the free and professional version and weighs in at around 35GB fully installed.
+Kepler Orchestra is a Kontakt 5-based sample library usable in both the free and professional versions and weighs in at around 35GB fully installed.

 Once purchased you will need to install the Spitfire Audio Manager, a gatekeeper for all your purchased libraries and updates.
 The software handles all the downloading and installation duties, with registration and authorisation done through the Native Access app.

 System requirements are varied, depending on how you use the library.
 The bare minimum is a modern PC/Mac with 8GB RAM, but as with all high-end sample libraries, we highly recommend an SSD drive and 16GB RAM if you want to use the full potential of the library.